makingsounds/sounds/README.md

 Often sound is used as a "background," or "ambiance," or to give "atmosphere."
 And, within the frame of mood, it seems that this is one of the most powerful uses of sound as it does not tell us how to feel; it gives us cues for what emotions are appropriate in the first place.

 ### Selective Attention and the Problem of Noise
-Stop and listen for a second.
+Stop and listen to your surroundings for a second.
 What do you hear?
 Nothing?
 Try again.
 Do you hear an air conditioner?
 Birds?
 Other people chattering in the distance?
 These certainly aren't nothing.
 But, for some miraculous reason, we don't notice them.
 We, as humans, have a powerful ability to "tune out" unwanted noise--interference with the main signal we are attempting to receive--depending on the given task we are engaging.
 This is a well studied concept called "selective attention."
 To test your ability to selectively give attention, watch this video.

 <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/xNSgmm9FX2s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>